carlosissac/mod03hwpswdgen/README.md

 * Afterwards event listeners were deployed, in order to link Generate and Reset button click actions to `genPsswd()` and `resetForm()` functions respectively..

 * Random character generating functions implementation were taken from the following external example https://www.youtube.com/watch?v=duNmhKgtcsI.
-More specifically we based our approach of providing a random character based on a range of numbers that matched the range of the browser character codes for the specific password criteria (uppercase, lowercase and numbers) on this example.
+More specifically we based our approach of providing a random character based on a range of numbers that matched the range of the browser character codes for the specific password criteria (uppercase, lowercase and numbers) from this example.

 ![picture alt](./assets/charcodes.jpg "Char Codes")